Gabriel-Kelvin/LexAI/README.md

-# Lex AI - Legal Document Analyzer and Advisor
+# Lex AI - Your Personal Legal Assistant

 Lex AI is an AI-powered web application built with Django, HTML, CSS, and JavaScript.
 It helps users:
 - Chat with Terms & Conditions / Privacy Policies